TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

 The Gravatar-ViewHelper
 -----------------------

-Avatar-Images are pictures or icons that for example are dedicated to the author of an article in blogs or on forums.
+"Avatar" images are pictures or icons that for example are dedicated to the author of an article in blogs or on forums.
 The photos of blog authors and forum moderators are mostly stored on the appropriate server.
 With users that only want to ask a question or to comment a blog post, this is not the case.
 To allow